St Matthew's Church. Wood Lane, Chapel Allerton, Leeds, United Kingdom LS7 3QF

 SNICKET SQUAD LITTERPICKING

-on Saturday 16th December.
-Meet outside St. Matthew’s at 9.30am.
+Meet outside Toby Carvery (Queen's Arms) at 9.45 or better still, join us for breakfast with friends from Cornerstone Baptist Church (from 8am).
 Text 07999 699200 to let us know you're helping (we'll get more grabbers) or to join the WhatsApp group to keep updated of changes (due to weather etc.) and suggest sites for future pickings.
 Not suitable for young children.
-Finishing with a coffee at Methodist Church (see below)
+Finishing at the cemetery - see below.

 THRIVE